Lace Expansion and Mean-Field Behavior for the Random Connection Model: Introduction

 In the first major step of the proof, which is key to proving Theorem~\ref{thm:maintheorem} and is executed in Section~\ref{sec:expansion}, we show that the lace expansion for the two-point function $\tlam$ takes the form \eqq{\tlam = \connf + \Pi_{\lambda, n} + \lambda\big((\connf+\Pi_{\lambda, n})\star \tlam\big) + R_{\lambda, n} \quad (n\in\N_0), } where the lace-expansion coefficients $\Pi_{\lambda, n}$ and $R_{\lambda, n}$ arise during the expansion and will be defined later.

-Section~\ref{sec:diagrammaticbounds} contains the second step and aims to bound $\Pi_{\lambda, n}$ and $R_{\lambda, n}$ by simpler diagrammatic functions.
+\chr{In the second step of the proof}, we bound $\Pi_{\lambda, n}$ and $R_{\lambda, n}$ by simpler diagrammatic functions.
 Those diagrams are large integrals over products of two-point functions which can then be decomposed into factors of $\trilam$ and related quantities.
-We eventually want to prove $\lambda|\widehat\Pi_{\lambda, n}(k)| = \mathcal O(\beta)$ (recall that this means as $d\to \infty$ for (H1) and as $L\to\infty$ for (H2),(H3)) uniformly in $k\in\Rd$ and $n\in\N_0$, and the intermediate step of diagrammatic bounds is essential to do so.
+We eventually want to prove $\lambda|\widehat\Pi_{\lambda, n}(k)| = \mathcal O(\beta)$ (recall that this means as $d\to \infty$ for (H1) and as $L\to\infty$ for (H2),(H3)) uniformly in $k\in\Rd$ and $n\in\N_0$, and the intermediate step of diagrammatic bounds is essential to do so. \chr{The results of the second step are formulated in Section~\ref{sec:diagrammaticbounds}, whereas the proofs of most diagrammatic bounds on the lace-expansion coefficients are deferred to Section \ref{sec:bounds-lace-expansion}.}

 The third step is the so-called ``bootstrap argument'' and it is performed in Section~\ref{sec:bootstrapanalysis}.
 Since the diagrammatic bounds obtained in the previous step are in terms of $\tlam$ itself, we need this step in order to gain meaningful bounds.
 More details about this are given at the beginning of Section~\ref{sec:bootstrapanalysis}.
 As the general strategy of proof is standard, we refer to~\cite{HeyHof17} for a more detailed informal description of the methodology.
 However, we note that in this step, several functions are introduced, among them the fraction $|\ftlam / \fgmu|$, where the parametrization $\mulam$ satisfies $\mulam \nearrow 1$ as $\lambda \nearrow \lambda_c$.
 The boundedness of these functions is shown, which justifies the notion of $\ftlam$ and $\fgmu$ being ``close''.